Mike Freeman's 10-Point Stance: Does Kaepernick Have a Chance to Beat the NFL?

 People close to Kaepernick tell me he doesn't necessarily care about the odds.
 He despises how the NFL treats its players—more like cattle than equals, in his opinion—and wants the system bettered for them.
 Kaepernick sees this as a fight, and he is a fighter in every sense of the word.

 What lies ahead?
-Let's break down each component in this groundbreaking case:
+Let's break down each component in this groundbreaking case.

 What's the basis for Kaepernick's case?
 Kaepernick is asserting that his protests led to the NFL's blackballing him.
 From a strictly football standpoint, there's no question that something stinks.
 Look at these names: Keenum, Cutler, Kizer, McCown, Flacco, Manuel, Fitzpatrick, Glennon, Cassel and Hundley, to name a few, are playing.